esitarski/CrossMgr/helptxt/Properties.md

 It can be used with RFID or manual entry to automatically take a photo of riders as they cross the finish line.

-This requires a separate program:  __CrossMgrCamera__.
-If you have not done so, download and install this program from the CrosMgr web site.
+This requires a separate program:  __CrossMgrVideo__.
+If you have not done so, download and install this program from the CrossMgr web site.

-CrossMgrCamera runs for the entire race and takes photos about 25 times a second.
-It holds those frames in a "ring buffer" that is 10 seconds long (a ring buffer just means that the most recent photo replaces the oldest).

-CrossMgr sends it a message with the rider information and a time.
-CrossMgrCamera then saves the frame before and after the time after also adding the information as a header at the top of the photo.
+CrossMgr sends __CrossMgrVideo__ a message with the rider information and a time.
+CrossMgrVideo can then the closest 1 or 2 photos, or a short video based on the CrossMgr trigger.

-Photos are stored in a folder called __<RaceFile>_Photos__ where <RaceFile> is the name of the CrossMgr race file.
-Photo names have the form:

-__bib-XXXX-time-HH-MM-SS-DDD-X.jpg__

-Where bib is the rider's race number, HH-MM-SS-DDD is the race time to millisecond accuracy, and X is the frame - either 1 or 2.

-This makes it easy to manage the photos in a regular file browser.
-Sort alphabetically to see the files by rider bib number.
-Sort by date to see the photos in full order.

-The CrossMgrCamera application supports three photo display areas:

-1. The top left area constantly shows what the camera is looking at along the top.
-1. Two areas below show the frame before and the frame after the last photo taken.

-CrossMgr sends messages to it to save photos.

-When you run CrossMgrCamera, consider the __Camera Device__.
-Normally, the external USB camera default is __device 0__, so you don't need to change this.

-On some PCs, the built-in camera is __device 0__ and the external USB camera is __device 1__.
-If this is the case on your computer, set __Camera Device__ to __1__.

-CrossMgrCamera uses the computer intensively and will drain the battery quickly.
-Make sure you have an external source of power.
+CrossMgrVideo allows viewing and analysing the photos on the desktop, or from any web browser/tablet/smart phone connected to the LAN.
+This allows other anyone to review close finishes.

+Photos are stored in a database.
+Again, see CrossMgrVideo for details.

+CrossMgrVideo can also be used for many other purposes even if not connected to CrossMgr, for example, capturing close finishes.

 ### Options